How to Fix Mac Not Booting into Recovery Mode

 Method 2: Reinstalling macOS via Mac Internet Recovery

-Reinstalling macOS from Apple’s server through Internet Recovery can also alleviate your troubles, provided you have a robust internet connection.
+Reinstalling macOS from Apple’s server through Internet Recovery can also alleviate your troubles, provided you have a robust Internet connection.
 Follow these steps:

 1. Power off your Mac.

-2. As you power on, hold Option(⌥)/Alt + Command(⌘) + R keys simultaneously.
+2. As you power on, hold the Option(⌥)/Alt + Command(⌘) + R keys simultaneously.

 3. Keep holding until a progress meter (revolving globe logo) appears along with “Starting Internet Recovery.”